anthoeknee/antifennel/README.md

 Send patches directly to the maintainer or the
 [Fennel mailing list](https://lists.sr.ht/%7Etechnomancy/fennel)

-## TODO

-* Add support for non-LuaJIT

 ## Copyright

-Copyright © 2020-2021 Phil Hagelberg and contributors Released under the MIT/X11 license, same as Fennel
+Copyright © 2020-2022 Phil Hagelberg and contributors Released under the MIT/X11 license, same as Fennel

 Lua parser/lexer (contents of the `lang/` directory)